tensorflow/compression/docs/api_docs/python/tfc/lower_tail.md

 number of symbols.
 This method returns a cut-off location for the lower tail, such that approximately `tail_mass` probability mass is contained in the tails (together).
-The tails are then handled by using the 'overflow' functionality of the range coder implementation (using a Golomb-like universal code).
+The tails are then handled by using the 'overflow' functionality of the range coder implementation (using an Elias gamma code).

 <!-- Tabular view -->
  <table class="responsive fixed orange">